On the $e$-positivity of trees and spiders: Spiders with few legs

-where the last inequality is due to the fact that $m = \lambda_3 + \lambda_4 \geq 2$.
-Thus if $q \geq m$, then $[e_{(m+r, m^{q-1})}]X_S < 0$ and $S$ is not $e$-positive. \end{proof} This result also implies that any spider of the form $S(a,b,2,1)$ with $a+b \geq 6$, is not $e$-positive.
-For $a+b < 6$ it is straightforward to directly verify that each spider $S(a,b,2,1)$ is not $e$-positive.
-It is worth noting that for $S = (\lambda_1, \lambda_2, \lambda_3, 1)$, Theorem \ref{Dahl-q} cannot be applied on the leg of length $\lambda_3$, but Corollary \ref{cor: 4 leg q} solves this problem and provides a similar $e$-positivity condition.
-This corollary, along with the other results of Section \ref{sec: e-pos}, allow us to confirm that no spider with four legs and at most $400$ vertices is $e$-positive by directly checking each of the conditions in this paper on each of the spiders.
-However, since in some cases we show that the spider is not $e$-positive through direct calculation of a coefficient, e.g. by using the previous corollary, the same cannot be said for trees with a vertex of degree $4$.
+where the last inequality is due to the fact that $m \geq 2$, $m > r$, and $c \geq 1$.
+Therefore $S$ is not $e$-positive. \end{proof} This result also implies that any spider of the form $S(a,b,2,1)$ with $a+b \geq 8$, is not $e$\nobreakdash-positive.
+For $a+b < 8$ it is straightforward to verify by calculation that each spider $S(a,b,2,1)$ is not $e$\nobreakdash-positive.
+It is worth noting that for $S = (\lambda_1, \lambda_2, \lambda_3, 1)$, Theorem \ref{Dahl-q} cannot be applied on the leg of length $\lambda_3$, but Corollary \ref{cor: 4 leg q} solves this problem and provides a similar $e$\nobreakdash-positivity condition.
+This corollary, along with the other results of Section \ref{sec: e-pos}, allow us to confirm that no spider with four legs and at most $400$ vertices is $e$\nobreakdash-positive by directly checking each of the conditions in this paper on each of the spiders.
+However, the same cannot be said for trees with a vertex of degree $4$, as in some cases we do not show that a connected partition of some type is missing.

-Thus far the focus has been on identifying spiders that are not $e$-positive, so we briefly comment on spiders that are known to be $e$-positive.
-Most known families of $e$-positive graphs are composed of paths, cycles, and complete graphs, so it is rare to find families of trees that are $e$-positive.

-One such family however, is the family of spiders $S(n, n-1, 1)$, which is known to be $e$-positive as seen in \cite{DFvW}, for example.
-In addition to this family, we can calculate that the spiders $S(6,2,1), S(5,3,2), S(6,4,2), S(8, 6, 2), S(9,7,2), S(9,6,1), S(11,6,1),$ and $S(15, 6, 1)$ are $e$-positive.
-While we are unable to identify any infinite families of $e$-positive spiders from this data, it would be interesting to further understand $e$-positive spiders with $3$-legs and possibly find an infinite family outside of those of the form $S(n, n-1, 1)$.
+While the focus has mostly been on spiders that are not $e$\nobreakdash-positive, we briefly comment on spiders that are $e$\nobreakdash-positive.
+Most known families of $e$\nobreakdash-positive graphs are composed of paths, cycles, and complete graphs, so it is rare to find families of $e$\nobreakdash-positive trees.
+One such family however, are the spiders $S(n, n-1, 1)$, which are shown to be $e$\nobreakdash-positive in \cite{DFvW}, for example.
+In addition to this family, we can calculate that the spiders $S(6,2,1), S(5,3,2), S(6,4,2), S(8, 6, 2), S(9,7,2), S(9,6,1), S(11,6,1),$ and $S(15, 6, 1)$ are $e$\nobreakdash-positive.
+We state two conjectured families of $e$\nobreakdash-positive spiders in Section~\ref{sec: fin} that include some of these spiders.
+We were informed of these families by Aliniaeifard, van Willigenburg, and Wang \cite{AvWW}.

-\section{More on the $e$-positivity of spiders}
+\section{More on the $e$\nobreakdash-positivity of spiders}

-Motivated by calculations on spiders with three legs, we attempt to extend these calculations to spiders with any number of legs.
-The main result of this section is Theorem \ref{th: odd legs} which gives further conditions on when spiders with two odd length legs are $e$-positive.
+Motivated by calculations on spiders with four legs, we attempt to extend these calculations to spiders with any number of legs.
+The main result of this section is Theorem \ref{th: odd legs} which gives further conditions on when spiders with two odd length legs are $e$\nobreakdash-positive.

 \begin{lemma} Let $S = S(\lambda_1, \dots, \lambda_d)$ be an $n$ vertex spider and suppose $n = mq$ for positive integers $m$ and $q$ with $m > 1$.
 If $S$ has a connected partition of type $(m^q)$, then, $[e_{(m^q)}]X_S = m(m-1)^{q-1}$. \end{lemma}